Sytuz/eShop/README.md

 The feature tracked in this assignment is the **User Authentication** feature of the eShop application.
 This includes the login and logout functionalities, which are critical for user management and security.

-The following diagrams illustrate the flow of the login and logout processes, aswell as the tech stack used in the eShop application.

 ## Observability Metrics and Traces

 The User Authentication feature is monitored using various metrics and traces through OpenTelemetry, which are then visualized in Grafana.